origeva/node-sponsorblock-api/README.md

 ## Issues:

-feel free to open an issue for suggestions or any unexpected behavior encountered
+Feel free to open an issue for suggestions or any unexpected behavior encountered